Two stability theorems on plethysms of Schur functions: Partitions, tableaux and plethystic tableaux

 \begin{definition}[Plethystic signed tableau] A \emph{plethystic signed tableau~$T$} of \emph{outer shape} $\nu$ and \emph{inner shape} $\muS$ is a function $T : [\nu] \rightarrow \YT(\muS)$.
 If $T(i,j) = t$ then we say that $T$ has \emph{entry} $t$ in box $(i,j)$.
 We call the entries of $T$ \emph{inner tableaux}. \end{definition}

 Let $\PYT(\nu, \muS)$ denote the set of plethystic signed tableaux of outer shape $\nu$ and inner shape $\muS$.
 For example three elements of $\PYT\bigl((3,2), (2) \bigr)$ are shown below

 Note that each inner $\muS$-tableau in a plethystic signed tableau has a sign defined by Definition~\ref{defn:signTableau}.
-Moreover, if these inner $\muS$-tableaux are semistandard in the sense of Definition~\ref{defn:semistandardSignedTableau}, as in the second and third examples above, then they are totally ordered by the signed and sign-reversed colexicographic orders in Definition~\ref{defn:signedColexicographicOrder}.
+For example, the first plethystic signed tableau above has $\young(1\oM)$ 0.5pt, $\young(\oM2)$ as its two negative entries, and so has sign $(-1)^2$ and therefore is positive, in the sense of this definition.
+Moreover, if these inner $\muS$-tableaux are semistandard in the sense of Definition~\ref{defn:semistandardSignedTableau}, as in the second and third examples above (but not the first, because of $\young(1\oM)$ 0.5pt), then they are totally ordered by the signed and sign-reversed colexicographic orders in Definition~\ref{defn:signedColexicographicOrder}.
 We use this to lift Definition~\ref{defn:semistandardSignedTableau} almost verbatim to the plethystic setting.

 \begin{definition}[Plethystic semistandard signed tableau] Let $T$ be a pleth\opthyphen{}ystic signed tableau with semistandard inner tableau entries.
 We say that $T$ is \emph{semistandard} if \begin{defnlist} \item equal positive entries of $T$ lie in horizontal strips \item equal negative entries of $T$ lie in vertical strips, \item all entries are weakly increasing when rows are read left-to-right and columns are read top-to-bottom with respect to the signed colexicographic order. \end{defnlist} We say that~$T$ is \emph{sign-reversed semistandard} if the same holds with respect to the sign-reversed colexicographic order. \end{definition}